edison-lhk/edison-lhk/README.md

 - 👨‍💻 I'm passionate about software engineering and the endless possibilities that technology provides
 - ⚙️  I’m very interested in backend development, and currently diving deep in learning different concepts and tools related to it
 - :rocket:  I'm currently a software engineer intern at **RBC Capital Markets**, and previously at **Amelia**
-- :zap:  I’m actively seeking Summer 2024 software engineering internship opportunities
+- :zap:  I’m actively seeking Fall/Winter 2024 software engineering internship opportunities
 - :mailbox:  How to reach me: edisonliem417@gmail.com

 #### :handshake: Let's Connect: